Private Beta — Remote MCP authentication is currently in private beta. Contact us to get access.

 ID-JAG authentication requires your identity provider to support:

-- RFC 8693 Token Exchange — The ability to exchange tokens at the
+RFC 8693 Token Exchange — The ability to exchange tokens at the /token endpoint

 Many providers support the underlying Token Exchange primitive but not the specific ID-JAG profile yet.